Retro-Cartoons/Jake/README.md

 ## License

-Tom is available under the MIT license.
+Jake is available under the MIT license.
 See the LICENSE file for more info.